-38. Other Factors
+41. Other Factors

-38.1 In accordance with Section 18(2) and 18(3) of the Act, the Commission has also examined following factors other than dumped imports which could at the same time cause injury to the domestic industry, in order to ensure that possible injury caused by other factors is not attributed to the injury caused by dumped imports:
+41.1 In accordance with Section 18(2) and 18(3) of the Act, the Commission has also examined following factors other than dumped imports which could at the same time cause injury to the domestic industry, in order to ensure that possible injury caused by other factors is not attributed to the injury caused by dumped imports:

 - i.
 Volume and price of imports not sold at dumping prices; - ii.
 Contraction in demand or changes in the patterns of consumption; - iii.
-Trade restrictive practices and competition between and domestic producers; - iii.
-Developments in technology; and - iv.
-Export performance of the domestic industry
+Trade restrictive practices and competition between and domestic producers; - iv.
+Developments in technology

-38.2 Volume of other Imports and Contraction in Demand
+41.2 Volume of other Imports and Contraction in Demand

-38.2.1 The Commission has preliminarily determined that the domestic industry did not suffer material injury due to other factors including imports of Rebars from sources other than the dumped source during the POI.
+41.2.1 The Commission has determined that the domestic industry did not suffer material injury due to other factors including imports of Rebars from sources other than the dumped source during the POI.
 Volume of imports from other sources, dumped sources and sales by the domestic industry are provided in the following table to analyze whether there is contraction in demand for Rebars or there are changes in its patterns of consumption in accordance with Section 18(3) of the Act:

-I able-XX
+Table-XX

 Total Domestic Market of Rebars (MT)

-Domestic Imports from: Total
+Domestic Import s from: Total

 Year Industry's Dumped Other Domestic

 sales Source Sources Market

 2013-14 639,854 12,437 12,427 664,718

 2014-15 722,263 38,171 2,529 762,963

 2015-16 712,364 229,469 1,799 943,632